090max/Ticket-Booking-API/documentations/getUserDetails.md

 **Code** : `200 OK`

-**Content example** : Response will reflect the corresponding TicketId of the booking with a confirmation message of ticket being booked.
+**Content example** : Response will reflect the corresponding Ticket Information such as name and contact number.

 ```json
 {